-Prerequisite: MAT 0024
+Prerequisite: MAT 0024 or appropriate mathematics score on SAT/ACT

 A course designed for students needing algebra, but who do not have the prerequisites for MAC 1105.
 Credit is given as an elective credit only; it does not apply toward satisfying the six hours of mathematics required for graduation.
 Students will study linear equations, functions, and graphs, factoring and applications, rational expressions and applications, radicals, root functions, complex numbers, quadratic equations and inequalities, and systems of linear equations.